lightmeterio/ControlCenter/README.md

 You can find all released images in the [registry page](https://gitlab.com/lightmeter/controlcenter/container_registry).

+### NixOS Package and Module

+You can find the released  pkg, module, testbed and an instruction for "How to build & install it?" on [Github](https://github.com/ngi-nix/lightmeter).

 ### API

 Lightmeter ships with a simple REST API designed for user interfaces.
 It is used by the Web UI.